 /mnt/c/are Windows FS and they are outside of

-But why you still can access both in terminall?
+But why you still can access both in the terminal?
 Because WSL interpretator cares about it.
-In reality you can't even navigate to linux FS via Windows Explorer (at least in early releases).
+In reality, you can't even navigate to Linux FS via Windows Explorer (at least in early releases).